 Monetary community amenities are a form of public benefit where money is provided by an applicant in-lieu of providing land or capital assets.
 Table A outlines the minimum monetary CAC rates that will be used in negotiations between the City and the applicant when additional development rights are requested.
-The CAC rate is generally applied to all of the residential dwelling units and/or the total gross floor area in the development, and not the increase in development rights.
-Note that for each use the definition of 'gross floor area' is as defined by the current City of Nanaimo Zoning Bylaw.
+The applicable CAC rate is applied at the rezoning or covenant amendment application date.